 Contributed by Stephanie Opsal, West Des Moines, IA

-Scripture Texts (NRSV) for Sunday, January 27, 2013 (Third Sunday after Epiphany)
+Scripture Texts (NRSV) for Sunday, January 5, 2014 (Second Sunday of Christmas)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.

 John uses descriptive language to explain how Jesus Christ (the Word, the light, the one and only) is miraculously both divine and human.
 John the Baptist came before him to testify that the Son of God, the long-awaited savior proclaimed in the Scriptures, was coming into the world.

 God defied everyone’s expectations.
 Many expected the Lord to come save them as a mighty conquering king who would defeat Rome, but Jesus was born into the world as a tiny baby.
 He chose to associate with the sinners and helpless before the rich and proud.

 Even before this, the Gospel describes, “The Word became flesh and made His dwelling among us” (1:14a).
 “The Word” is Jesus, God’s Son, but the different perspectives of John’s audience make this concept even more significant.
 Both Jews and Greeks listened to the message written here.
 Jews understood “the Word” to be an expression for God, as when God spoke creation into being, spoke His messages of truth through the prophets, and gave His words of the Law to Moses on Mount Sinai.